Soesah/shan/readme.md

 - Daily Words/List
   Twenty words to practice, and the ability to renew the batch, and use a batch.

+- Tag words (for grouping, different aspects on words, associations)

 Problems with the current site: